owntone/owntone-server/docs/install.md

 Support for LastFM scrobbling is optional.
 Use `--enable-lastfm` to enable this feature.

-Support for iTunes Music Library XML format is optional.
-Use `--disable-itunes` to disable this feature.

 Support for the MPD protocol is optional.
 Use `--disable-mpd` to disable this feature.

-Support for Apple TV device verification is optional.
-Use `--disable-verification` to disable this feature.

 Support for Chromecast devices is optional.
 Use `--enable-chromecast` to enable this feature.